home-assistant/home-assistant.io/source/_components/blink.markdown

 * A sensor per camera that reports battery level.
 * A sensor per camera that reports unread notification (ie. detected motion events).

 Since the cameras are battery operated, the images are only updated in Home Assistant when the user manually forces a new photo.
-This image can be updated with the ``blink.snap_picture`` service followed by a ``blink.force_update`` service call to force Home Assistant to request an update from Blink's servers.
-If the ``blink.force_update`` service is not called, the image will be updated within a 180 second interval, set so that automatic server requests don't overwhelm the Blink API.
-Any camera-specific sensor typically only has its value updated when the image is updated, so relying on, for example, the temperature sensor reporting accurate data is not recommended.
+This image can be updated with the `blink.snap_picture` service followed by a `blink.force_update` service call to force Home Assistant to request an update from Blink's servers.
+If the `blink.force_update` service is not called, the image will be updated within a 180 second interval, set so that automatic server requests don't overwhelm the Blink API.
+As a note, all of the camera-specific sensors are only polled when a new image is requested from the camera.
+This means that relying on any of these sensors to provide timely and accurate data is not recommended.

 Services:
 There are three services availiabe for the blink platform: